CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-03-31-perf-gpgpu-sim.md

 ## Our Configuration

 For this blog post we will be running a simple version of [CUDA matrix multiplication](https://github.com/CoffeeBeforeArch/cuda_programming/blob/master/matrixMul/baseline/mmul.cu) on GPGPU-Sim configured as an NVIDIA TITAN V GPU.
-This is the same setup as found [here](https://coffeebeforearch.github.io/2020/03/30/gpgpu-sim-1.html).
+This is the same setup as the blog post [here](https://coffeebeforearch.github.io/2020/03/30/gpgpu-sim-1.html).

 ## Finding Application Hot Spots

-Optimizing for the common case is a core tenent of both high performance programming and computer architecture.
+Optimizing for the common case is a core tenant of both high performance programming and computer architecture.
 But what exactly does that mean in the context of improving the performance of a simulator?
-For us, this means finding where the simulator is taking the longest, and improving performance there first.
+For us, this means finding where the simulator is spending most of its time, and improving performance there first.
 This is where Linux perf tools can help.

 Let's run our application with the simulator with a relatively small input (N = 128).
 Remember, using too large of matrix dimension will lead to a simulation that will not complete for hours.
 Here is a partial breakdown from where my run spent its time.